Creative learning zones and participation in discussion nurture a sense of togetherness and encourage skills of teamwork and cooperation.

 Creativity engages the mind and frees it in a way that enables students to absorb complex knowledge more easily.

-Creativity also fosters mental growth in children by providing opportunities for trying out new ideas, and new ways of thinking and problem-solving.
+Therefore, creativity also fosters mental growth in children by providing opportunities for trying out new ideas, new ways of thinking and problem-solving.

-According to an Education Development International survey (CBI, 2010), a quarter (24%) of employers are dissatisfied with problem-solving skills – students ability to use creative thinking to develop appropriate solutions to problems.
+For example, in an Education Development International survey (CBI, 2010), a quarter (24%) of employers were dissatisfied with problem-solving skills – students’ ability to use creative thinking to develop appropriate solutions to problems.